-6.22 Committee Membership
+6.23 Committee Membership

 The Society shall regularly solicit Members as volunteers for committees, task forces and representatives to Outside Bodies and maintain a list of such Members.
-The Society and its Locals shall attempt to appoint Members to committees and task forces that are representative of the demographics of the Society's membership.
+The Society and its Locals shall strive to appoint Members from equity seeking groups to committees and task forces with consideration given to gender equity, geographical representation, new Member engagement, and inclusion of Members with five (5) years or fewer of teaching experience.